 Apply even pressure like you did with the patch kit and allow to dry for some hours.
 You can also add a flat set of weight to keep the pressure on as it dries.

 Once it is done, inflate your mattress and experiment for the leak.
 If no air is escaping, your job is done.

-Here are a set of questions that I have prepared to help you understand every trick on how to patch an air mattress.
+Here are a set of questions that I have prepared to help you understand every trick.

 Can I Remove and Re-Apply the Patch?